dkorolev/tmx/README.md

 TODO(dkorolev): Turn this into a blog post.
 Add a link.

 TODO(dkorolev): Add the link to the Termux `.apk` link I'm using.
+TODO(dkorolev): Add a 403 redirect so that the page in Android's Chrome is not auto-reloading all the time!

 TODO(dkorolev): Daemonize the HTTP listener.
 TODO(dkorolev): Add a logfile for remote tunnels open and closed.
 Add `flock`.